RahmadSadli/Kalman-Filter/README.md

 # Kalman-Filter
-Simple Implementation 1-D Kalman Filter in Python
+This the simple implementation of 1-D Kalman Filter in Python.
+You can find details explanation in